 Photo Journey Through The Arctic

 A magazine has contacted me to write an article about my experiences on the photo journey through the Arctic in Svalbard, Norway.
 Photo journey through the Arctic, wow, this tour was fantastic.
-All photographers got great images of the animals and nature, what the Arctic has to offer.
+All photographers got great photographs of the animals and nature, what the Arctic has to offer.
 A photo journey through the Arctic.

 Arctic journey to Svalbard, far north of Europe, above the Arctic Circle to encounter northern Wildlife in their natural environment and the vastness of its landscape.
 The wild Arctic in Svalbard, also called Spitsbergen, is an archipelago in the Arctic Ocean.
 Most people I know asked me where on earth is this?
 It is in the far north, right between Norway and the North Pole, north of the Arctic Circle around 74 – 81 degrees longitude.
 Wow, I’ve never been so far north and we went much further to the north with the boat than Svalbard!